cfss-old/fa18_hw01/README.md

 ![Milo](/images/IMG_8970.jpeg)
 Format: ![Alt Text](url)

-#To learn more about me, you can visit the department student website: https://political-science.uchicago.edu/directory/margaret-brower-automatic!
-[Polsci website](http://political-science.uchicago.edu/directory/margaret-brower)
+#To learn more about me, you can visit the department student website: https://political-science.uchicago.edu/directory/margaret-brower [from the UChicago Political Science Website](http://political-science.uchicago.edu/directory/margaret-brower)